 - DO NOT unbuckle your seatbelt even if you did pull off the roadway.

 The dust storms that occur during the monsoon months are very dense and can be massive in height and span miles in the distance.
-If drivers come across a dust storm while on the road, it is important to find a safe place to pull over to wait it out.
-The poor visibility makes it difficult for drivers to continue driving through Arizona dust storms, comparatively worse than normal rain storms.
+The poor visibility makes it difficult for drivers to continue driving through Arizona dust storms, comparatively worse than normal rainstorms.
 Be sure to teach your teen drivers these precautions.

 Different Types of Dust-Related Hazards in Arizona